ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Renaming a file share from the CLI
 {: #rename-file-share-cli}

 1. Locate the file share that you want to rename by listing the file shares in the region with the `ibmcloud is shares` command.
-Take a note of the file shares name and ID.
+Take a note of the file share's name and ID.

    ```sh
    $ ibmcloud is shares